 You also have easy access to ferries that can take you across the harbor to Manly Beach and the Sydney Zoo.
 If you like heights, you can go just around the corner to the Sydney Harbour Bridge.
 You can even schedule a tour of the bridge and climb to the top!

-There are so many ways to utilize the sign-up bonus and authorized user bonus from the Chase Sapphire Reserve.
+There are so many ways to utilize the welcome offer bonus and authorized user bonus from the Chase Sapphire Reserve card.
 Any of the options above will be a blast, and there are plenty more fun ways to redeem Ultimate Rewards points.

-Make sure you have a plan to hit the minimum spending requirement to earn the sign-up bonus, so you don’t miss out on a large chunk of points.
+Make sure you have a plan to hit the minimum spending requirement to earn the welcome offer bonus, so you don’t miss out on a large chunk of points.
 It will all be worth it once you book your next amazing vacation or getaway!